Back to Blog

 I spent months feeling like a failure while trying every "system" under the sun.

 Email folders just became a graveyard.
 Important stuff got buried under newsletters I meant to read.
-I'd search "consent form" and get 47 results, none of them the one I needed.

 WhatsApp "note to self" — ha.
 That just became another chaotic list with no organization.